PrasanthKT/Exploring-Transcriptomic-Alterations-in-Human-Respiratory-Cells-Post-SARS-CoV-2-Infection-A-Differ/README.md

-# Differential Gene Expression analysis in PM2.5-Exposed Bronchial Epithelial Cells
+# Assessing the Impact of Different Tools on Transcriptomic Analysis Methods

 ### Objective
-To uncover the molecular mechanisms underlying PM2.5 exposure in bronchial epithelial cells by analyzing transcriptomic data.
-This study employs differential gene expression analysis to identify key genes, regulatory pathways, and biological processes disrupted by environmental pollutants.
+This project compares transcriptomic workflows with varierty of tools at each step under various computational constraints, using PM_2.5 exposed bronchial epithelial cell data.
+The goal is to see whether workflow selection and tool slection significantly influences the final results or not, compared to the original study.

 ### Tools and Dependencies
 1. SRA-Toolkit
 2. Fastqc
 3. Prinseq
-4. Trim Galore
+4. Salmon
-5. HISAT2
+5. Kallisto
-6. Sam-tools
+6. DESeq2
-7. Subread
+7. EdgeR
-8. DESeq2
-9. Cluster Profiler
-10. R and Bio conductor Packages
+8. R and Bio conductor Packages
-11. GO

 ### Installation